sindresorhus/np/readme.md

   <sub>(does not apply to external registries)</sub>
 - Opens a prefilled GitHub Releases draft after publish
 - Warns about the possibility of extraneous files being published
-- See exactly what will be executed with [preview mode](https://github.com/sindresorhus/np/issues/391), without pushing or publishing anything remotely
+- See exactly what will be executed with [dry-run mode](https://github.com/sindresorhus/np/issues/391), without pushing or publishing anything remotely
 - Supports [GitHub Packages](https://github.com/features/packages)
 - Supports npm 9+, Yarn (Classic and Berry), pnpm 8+, and Bun